dataddo/env/README.md

 The project is actively maintained by Showmax s.r.o.
 As we use the package internally, we are concerned in keeping this project up to date.

+## Design choices & Limitations

+In this section, we will no longer describe `env` package behaviour, but we will focus on specific design decisions and provide a reasoning behind them.
+For those who are interested just in a quick start manual, feel free to skip this section.
+Those of you who might want to propose some improvement of the package or deeper understand why `env` package behaves in some potentially unexpected way, this is the section which should provide you an explanation.

+### Map keys are optional

+As we described above, all environment variables defining maps are `optional` even though we criticized `optional` variables at the very beginning of this document.
+The reason of this behavior is the way map parsing is implemented.
+In the case of all other data types (primitive types, arrays, `TextUnmarshaler`), there exists a value of environment variable expressing an empty value - empty string.
+As the operating system differentiates whether an environment variable is not set or set to an empty string, we can say that all environment variables are `required` and yet support parsing of an empty value.
+Unfortunately this doesn't hold for maps.

+In map parsing we denote every map key by environment variable presence, not by its value!
+Consequence of this fact is that an empty map will be parsed from an environment where no environment variable with a given prefix is present.
+As parsing of an empty map is perfectly valid use-case, we cannot fail if no environment variable is present and consequently environment variables defining map content are `optional`.
+This optionality doesn't apply only to an empty map, but in general to *any* map.
+If you specify `N` key-value pairs for the map and you make a typo in one of those environment variables prefixes, the map will be parsed with `N-1` keys and no error will be reported, because the parsing algorithm simply cannot know you wanted to parse `N` values and not `N-1` values.
+So again, even in the general case, the map cannot provide any strong guarantees on environment variable presence.

+The root cause of this is that we try to encode map in environment variables and we are hitting limits of environment variable configuration.
+If we used a JSON-based configuration or in general any other file-based configuration, we would be able to express an empty map by an empty object.
+And we could `require` the presence of the config file key even in case its content is empty.
+The same again applies to the generic `N` and `N-1` problem.
+We could simply remedy it by specifying `N` keys in the object and no typos would be possible as we would see the `N` keys there.
+But environment variables are not generic enough to allow us doing this.
+In other words, those properties of maps are not a bug, but a consequence of environment variable based configuration parsing.
+For more details, take a look at this GitHub [issue](https://github.com/Showmax/env/issues/13) where this problematic was discussed.